MariaDB 10.1.34 Release Notes

 Release date: 18 Jun 2018

-MariaDB 10.1 is the previous stable series of MariaDB.
+MariaDB 10.1 is a previous stable series of MariaDB.
 It is an evolution of MariaDB 10.0 with several entirely new features not found anywhere else and with backported and reimplemented features from MySQL 5.6 and 5.7.

 Thanks, and enjoy MariaDB!